 If there is anything you are unsure about, it is always best to go see a professional mechanic so that they can best assess the situation.
 If you are having other car problems, maybe you'll want to take a look at these articles for why is my car jerking? and what does white smoke from my exhaust mean?

-If you want to read similar articles to Why Is the Fuel Pump Not Turning On?, we recommend you visit our Car Maintenance and Repair category.
+If you'd like to read similar articles to Why Is the Fuel Pump Not Turning On?, we recommend you browse around our Car Maintenance and Repair category.